bluejava/zousan/README.md

 **Update:** There is now an extension library with some handy functions for dealing with Promises (from Zousan or otherwise): [Zousan-plus](https://github.com/bluejava/zousan-plus) 🐘➕

+**2019 Update:** As of version 3.0.0 we no longer define Zousan at the global level by default.
+(The exception being if you import the UMD version via `script` element without AMD present.)

 ## Usage

-Zousan is defined as a UMD (Universal Module Definition), compliant with AMD and CommonJS module styles, as well as simple browser script includes which define `Zousan` globally.
+Zousan is distributed both as an ES Module and as a UMD (Universal Module Definition), compliant with AMD and CommonJS module styles, as well as simple browser script includes which define `Zousan` globally.

 Zousan is [Promise A+ 1.1](http://promises-aplus.github.com/promises-spec) compliant, so  any documentation for spec-compliant promises applies to Zousan.
 There are a couple small additions though - see below.
 Briefly, the spec-compliant API is: